 Passion.
 Energy.
 Intense dialogue These words defined the the WE session on the 19th of February 2017.
 The session began with a brief introduction by Preethi Guruswamy and Malavika Datar from Lean In Bangalore.
 Lean In Bangalore is part of the global Lean In network, an initiative committed to offering women the ongoing inspiration and support to help them achieve their goals.
 The keynote address followed the Lean In introduction.

-ntroduce themselves.
+Ishani Roy, the founder of Serein (An organisation that aims to make Indian workplaces more diverse and inclusive using a data-driven approach), began the interactive session by asking the attendees to introduce themselves.
 Ishani proceeded to introduce herself after the attendees introduced themselves.
 She studied Mathematics at Brown University before moving on to Aerospace Research at General Electric.
 At, GE there were only 3 women in a 90 member team, Ishani recalls.
 She cited a number of reasons why women drop off from the workforce, maternity being the predominant one.
-Some of the women returned.
-However, most of them that did return did not take up leadership roles.
+Some women do return.
+However, most of them who do return do not take up leadership roles.

 Talk by Sahyujyah Shrinivas